 Air flow is the best and most notable feature of the Purple mattress which is thanks to the breathability it has.
 They use a polymer top that allows air to flow through the core without trapping moisture.
 The technology used here distributes weight while allowing air to flow freely through the top.

-If finding a cool mattress is your primary objective, then I think you would be hard pressed to find a better product.
+If sleeping on a cool mattress for regulating body temperature is your primary objective, then I think you would be hard pressed to find a better product.
 The air pockets within have the added benefit of not trapping moisture.
 This feature should also make the mattress last longer, though I can’t yet testify to that claim.
 It’s too early to tell if the Purple will last longer than others, but it certainly works when it comes to keeping you cool (and comfortable) throughout the night.

 Most of the other technologies to date take a back seat to Purple when it comes to air flow and cool sleeping.
 You’ll be hard-pressed to find another non-gel foam mattress in this price range that can offer the same cool feeling that a Purple mattress can.